-The front door opens into a lobby, with space for boots and coats, and then a Dining area with table, a large welsh dresser and fireplace.
+The front door opens into a lobby area and an open fire and at the deep end a wood burner, with space for boots and coats, and then a Dining area with table, a large welsh dresser and fireplace.
 This opens out into the Living room with another, larger fireplace and cosy sofas clustered around low tables.
 There is a music centre for tapes, CDs, radio and a TV for DVDs.

 The kitchen table that has been handling family meals for more than 250 years.

 Cooking is either with the new electric AGA or a free standing electric oven.
 The well equipped kitchen includes a fridge-